ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/monday/command-line-intro.md

     <spacebar>  # next page
     <q>  # quits from more, less, 'man' pages, etc.

 So, ^C, ^D, 'q', and (from above) 'exit'.
 Generally can't hurt to try until one of them works!
-Now that we've seen the 'more' and 'less' "paginators" (programs that display output from other programs in pages, instead of all at once), here's how to move around while in one of them.
+Now that we've seen the 'less' "paginator" (program that display output from other programs in pages, instead of all at once), here's how to move around while in it.

     yes | less  # pipe to 'less' paginator, instead of 'more'
     <spacebar>
     <arrow keys, pgup, pgdn>  # forward or back through file
     g *or* G  # beginning or end of file
-    /es  # '/' enters search mode, "es" is pattern sought for (could be any string) /s
+    /es  # '/' enters search mode, "es" is pattern looked for (could be any string) /s
     /no
-    # After searching for a pattern, using the '/' key, you can use:
+    # After searching for some text, using the '/' key, you can use:
     n *or* N  # next or previous pattern match q  # to quit